 The value of a lethal control

-Edit-R Lethal crRNA controls are universal positive controls based on cell death, such that cell viability can be correlated to the efficiency of the delivery of CRISPR-Cas9 components to the cells.
+Edit-R Lethal crRNA controls and Edit-R Lethal sgRNA controls are universal positive controls based on cell death, such that cell viability can be correlated to the efficiency of the delivery of CRISPR-Cas9 components to the cells.
 They provide quick, visual, and quantifiable indication of transfection efficiency.

 Why use Edit-R lethal controls: